Posts tagged Trig Pillar

 If you’ve searched for or stumbled across this page then you probably already know what an OS Trig Pillar is.
 If you don’t then this article from the Ordnance Survey is a good place to start.

 I completed my mission to visit all accessible and visible Trig Pillars within Greater London and the M25.
 The definition of accessible is somewhat subjective though as some that I’ve listed as accessible are just off the public right of way.
-Looking at the logs, there’s others who have successfully bagged ones I’ve listed as inaccessible but I’ve taken a more risk-averse approach and avoided trespassing, causing damage or scaring animals.
+Looking at the logs, there are others who have successfully bagged ones I’ve listed as inaccessible but I’ve taken a more risk-averse approach and avoided trespassing, causing damage or scaring animals.
 Always check the logs on Trigpointing.uk to see how easy it is to access a pillar.

 The Map